goldin2008/Note/interview_bq_ans.md

 Example:
 "To determine the best solution, I conducted a thorough analysis of the trade-offs between accuracy, scalability, and complexity for each approach.
 I started by analyzing the limitations of the existing algorithm and then ran several small-scale experiments with both deep learning and hybrid models to compare their performance.
 I also considered the long-term maintainability and the potential impact on user experience.

-After analyzing the results, I found that the deep learning approach provided the highest accuracy but at the cost of increased latency and complexity.
-On the other hand, the hybrid model struck a good balance, significantly improving accuracy and scalability without compromising response time.
-I presented these findings to the team, highlighting how the hybrid model would align with our long-term goals of delivering personalized, fast recommendations to our customers."
+`After analyzing the results, I found that the deep learning approach provided the highest accuracy but at the cost of increased latency and complexity.` `On the other hand, the hybrid model struck a good balance, significantly improving accuracy and scalability without compromising response time.
+I presented these findings to the team, highlighting how the hybrid model would align with our long-term goals of delivering personalized, fast recommendations to our customers`."

 4. Result:
 Describe the outcome of your decision.
 Quantify the impact where possible, such as improvements in system performance, user satisfaction, or business metrics.
 Reflect on what you learned and how this experience could be applied in the AWS role.